 Of course, the Neorest is a luxury toilet and will have many features for you to play with.
 Many of these features are automatic and also motion activated.
 For example, the toilet lid will automatically open and close when you enter and leave the washlet’s vicinity.
 It will also automatically flush after you have finished using it.

 Now for the real luxury features.
 To name but a few, it has a bidet function that will wash both the front and rear.
 It also has a warm air dryer with a temperature control.
 And it will not only keep you fresh but also the bathroom, with its very own air deodorizer.
-Not forgetting the heated seat, that will keep you nice and warm during those late night visits to the toilet, during winter.
+Not forgetting the heated toilet seat, that will keep you nice and warm during those late night visits to the toilet, during winter.
 This awesome toilet has it all.

 The Neorest may have an attractive design and excellent features but how does it perform.
 Well, being a tankless model this toilet will use water pressure to clear out waste, powerfully and efficiently.
 Using TOTO’s Tornado Flushing System, this model is highly efficient and WaterSense certified.
-A WaterSense certified uses less than 1.6 gallons of water per flush (GPF) and is great for the environment and great for your wallet too.
+A WaterSense certified uses less than 1.6 gallons per flush (GPF) and is great for the environment and great for your wallet too.
 Depending on where you live you may receive a water rebate with this model.

 This tankless model only needs a flowing water pressure of 7 psi, so all households will be able to use the Neorest (A minimum flow rate of 2.64 gallons per minute is necessary).